vinaya-class/vinaya-class.github.io/README.md

 Monastic Code.

 There is more than one way to do this, and variations are welcome.
-Online notes are flexible and can accomodate choices on which variation to print for a class.
+Online notes are flexible and can accommodate choices on which variation to print for a class.

 You don't have to know `git` or `Github` to contribute, see the notes below.